-All meetings, where possible, are to be conducted virtually using online systems for remote meetings unless it is absolutely necessary to meet face-to-face.
-In these circumstances, keep the numbers attending as small as possible, ensuring the mandatory 2m distance apart.
+NEW > All meetings, where possible, are to be conducted virtually using online systems for remote meetings unless it is absolutely necessary to meet face-to-face.
+In these circumstances, keep the numbers attending as small as possible, ensuring the recommended social distancing.
 The meeting time should be kept as brief as possible.